2aDays Logo

 Tags

-Motivational Believes In You Creates A Great Team Culture Dedicated To Players Passionate About Coaching
+Motivational Believes In You Creates A Great Team Culture Dedicated To Players Develops Team Beyond The Field

 "This coach has absolutely nothing to bring to women's college tennis other than an horrible experience.
 He lacks knowledge of the game, has no idea how to motivate in a positive manner, hates just about everyone including his own life, incredibly negative about everything, even if the team wins.
 He is incredibly verbally and mentally abusive.
 The idea of positive coaching is foreign to him.
 He is insecure, narcissistic and incredibly manipulative.
 His style of coaching is coaching out of fear then explaining to you that he did it for your own good.
 He has no place in coaching women's tennis.
 What could be an amazing four year experience is completely ruined by one person.
 He only has assistant coaches that buy into his culture of beating you down.
 Girls that play D1 college tennis have worked their entire life for this chance.
 Girls sacrifice so much to get good enough to play D1.
 Jeff takes it all away from you and makes you hate the game and ruins the entire college experience.
 The college experience should be amazing.
 Don't let any coach take that away from you. "